7 Platforms With Alternative Investments for Non-Accredited Investors

 - The investment team analyzes thousands of deals, approving fewer than 0.2%.

-- After passing the due diligence, Arrived will make an offer and buy a property.
+- After passing its due diligence, Arrived will make an offer and buy a property.

-- After purchasing a new property, the company “securitizes” it with the SEC, which allows users to buy individual shares.
+- Once purchased, the company “securitizes” it with the SEC, a process which allows users to buy individual shares.

 - You purchase shares and have direct ownership in the LLC that owns the property.